lanfeiliu/SpringerAPI-ElsevierAPI_LiteratureReviewTable/README.md

 # A Literature Review Generator

 By Lanfei Liu in University of Michigan

 ## AIM OF THIS PROJECT:

-This project is designed to export a literature review table in order to find current research achievements and figure out the research gaps.
+This simple Python project is designed to export a literature review table in order to find current research achievements and figure out the research gaps.
 I search the papers which contain "rain garden" and are published in 2016, from Elsevier API and Springer API.
 I retrieve their titles, authors, pulication years, and abstracts and then pick out possible useful staticial relationships, conclusions and suggestions from each article's abstract.